 This is one of the best personal weather stations on the market.
 Davis Instruments is known for delivering highly durable and accurate weather monitoring devices.
 The Vantage Pro2 is no exception and due to its popularity, it is the manufacturer’s flagship weather station for residential use.

 The installation is straightforward and there are plenty of options to expand with.
-In its basic form, the weather station includes an advanced rain gauge, thermometer with radiation shielding, a barometer, radiation sensor, and wind sensors for tracking changes in speed and direction.
+In its basic form, the weather station includes wi-fi connection, an advanced rain gauge, thermometer with radiation shielding, a barometer, radiation sensor, and wind sensors for tracking changes in speed and direction.

 The anemometer cable is 40 feet long which means you have more freedom in terms of placement.
-The console has a decently large screen with a full digital display.
+The console has a decently large screen with a fully digital display.
 The computer interface is not part of the deal, but it is available to purchase separately if you want access to graph comparisons and data uploading.

 The Vantage Pro2 is perhaps the best wireless weather station today as it comes with a very high price to quality ratio.
+If you are value-conscious and looking for the best bang for your buck, this might be the perfect weather station for you.

 Davis Instruments 6250 Vantage Vue Weather Station